tessaSAC/stitch-in-time/readme.md

     this.advice = JSON.parse(data).slip.advice.toUpperCase()

-    // Save the advice to a cookie, too this.setCookie({
+    // Save the advice to a cookie too this.setCookie({
       key: 'advice',
       value: this.advice,